MEETINGS AND EVENTS – Fall/Winter 2022-2023

-Reorganized and upgraded with new display cases and old artifacts.
+Reorganized and upgraded in 2021 with new display cases and many new old artifacts.
 How old?
 We have Indigenous projectile points from Headingley dated at 3,500-5,000 years old.
 (Just before the Pyramids started).

 Come in to see our new look at “The Little Museum that Could”, as we embark on a search for more space.